ibm-cloud-docs/discovery-data/deploy.md

 ![Shows the sample app user interface](images/tut-crawl-app.png)

-The sampe app gives you a preview of your search project.
+The sample app gives you a preview of your search project.
 Use it to test your search project and make any necessary adjustments.

+When you're done testing with the sample app, you can stop it by returning to the terminal window where you ran the initial script, and pressing `Ctrl + C`.

 ## Deploying a Document Retrieval for Contracts project
 {: #dr-contracts-deploy}